 Here, we have focused on the methods of huge amount of data storage, generation, and transmission at fast transfer rates with low cost.1 Multiple technologies are used now days for information storage, among them the most prevalent are photosensitive materials.
-Photosensitive material’s optical reflection can be modified by the laser action, either in metallic or polymeric form.1,2 Photopolymers and silver halide materials are used as holographic recording materials due to their high sensitivity and high resolution.4 Nevertheless, from few years; polymers have been the key area of research due to their potential applications in various fields.1-3 The polymer film, possessing unique properties of photoinduced anisotropic effect and its nonlinearity is one of the promising holographic recording materials.
+Photosensitive material’s optical reflection can be modified by the laser action, either in metallic or polymeric form.1,2 Photopolymers and silver halide materials are used as holographic recording materials due to their high sensitivity and high resolution.
+Nevertheless, from few years; polymers have been the key area of research due to their potential applications in various fields.1-3 The polymer film, possessing unique properties of photoinduced anisotropic effect and its nonlinearity is one of the promising holographic recording materials.
 There are many interesting properties of polymers such as photoinduced birefringence, photoinduced phase transition, surface photomechanical deformation of thin films, relief-grating (SRG) formation.4-9 That can be correlated with photoinduced anisotropic effect, where trans-form of azo group undergoes a transition to cis-form through excited states.
 Irradiation of interfering laser beams results in the appearance of sinusoidal surface patterns, which can lead to SRG formation on polymer films.2,6 The unusual response of polymers basically occurs as a result of the passage of polymeric chains, due to the free volume expansion in bulk driven by isomerization.10 The force due to the dipolar interaction with the optically induced electric field gradient, a translational worm like diffusion as a result of photoisomerization of the azobenzene chromophores, along with the molecular alignment developing in a mean-field force, and photomechanical effect occur commonly in thin films.11-14 These properties of the polymer allow them to exploit for various applicative areas such as data storage devices.

 On the other hand, polymers still lack in the high quality of the photoinduced anisotropy, which is essential for the practical use of optical storage.
-A large number of materials in combination with the peculiar properties of liquid crystal and azobenzene molecules, based on ionic interaction were proposed for this purpose for different applications in optics and information technologies.15-17 A stable photoinduced birefringence in an azopyridine liquid crystalline polymer was reported.18 Different excitation regimes of nonlinear absorption (NLA) are obtained for azo-containing ion liquid crystal polymer, reported in early work [19].
-Explored the photo-orientation properties of liquid crystalline azo-dendrimer films through pulsed irradiation are explored by Li et al.20 ILs can be considered as classical molten salts having low-melting point.21-24 Diverse chemical composition and structure are one of the biggest advantages offered by ILs, and thus the desired properties can be attained by coupling variety of organic cations, with a various inorganic or organic anions.21-24 In recent years, an azo-containing IL-crystalline possesing reversibility and long-term optical storage was used by Pan et al.25 While in another work, the azo-containing IL-crystalline polymer and the polymer film exhibited negligible nonlinear absorption and large nonlinear refraction.26 Being influenced from both azo-containing IL-crystalline polymer and polymer research, we studied the interaction between the synthesized epoxy based polymer with ILs.
-In this study, we have used the imidazolium IL (1-methylimidazolium chloride) and ammonium ILs (diethylammonium dihydrogen phosphate (DEAP), triethylammonium 4-aminotoluene-3-sulfonic acid (TASA) and tributylmethylammonium methyl sulfate (TBMS)).
-In this work, we have investigated the surface relief grating (SRG) and diffraction efficiency (DE) for polymer and polymer-ILs mixture.
+A large number of materials in combination with the peculiar properties of liquid crystal and azobenzene molecules, based on ionic interaction were proposed for this purpose for different applications in optics and information technologies.15-17 A stable photoinduced birefringence in an azopyridine liquid crystalline polymer was reported.18 Different excitation regimes of nonlinear absorption (NLA) are obtained for azo-containing ion liquid crystal polymer, reported in early work.19 Explored the photo-orientation properties of liquid crystalline azo-dendrimer films through pulsed irradiation are explored by Li et al.20 ILs can be considered as classical molten salts having low-melting point.21-24 Diverse chemical composition and structure are one of the biggest advantages offered by ILs, and thus the desired properties can be attained by coupling variety of organic cations, with a various inorganic or organic anions.21-24 In recent years, an azo-containing IL-crystalline possesing reversibility and long-term optical storage was used by Pan et al.25 While in another work, the azo-containing IL-crystalline polymer and the polymer film exhibited negligible nonlinear absorption and large nonlinear refraction.26 Being influenced from both azo-containing IL-crystalline polymer and polymer research, we studied the interaction between the synthesized epoxy based polymer with ILs in early work.27 In this study, we have used the imidazolium IL (1-methylimidazolium chloride) and ammonium ILs (diethylammonium dihydrogen phosphate (DEAP), triethylammonium 4-aminotoluene-3-sulfonic acid (TASA) and tributylmethylammonium methyl sulfate (TBMS)).
+And investigated the surface relief grating (SRG) and diffraction efficiency (DE) for polymer and polymer-ILs mixture.

 EXPERIMENTAL